Councilmember McDuffie (D–Ward 5)

 Kenyan began his career in public service working for a member of the U.S. House of Representatives shortly after graduating summa cum laude from Howard University.
 He went on to receive his Juris Doctor from the University of Maryland School of Law, where he served as an editor of the University of Maryland Law Journal of Race, Religion, Gender and Class.

 Prior to joining the Council, Kenyan worked extensively in the legal and public safety fields.
 He served as a law clerk for an Associate Judge on the 7th Judicial Circuit of Maryland and worked as an Assistant State’s Attorney in Prince George’s County, where he prosecuted misdemeanor and felony cases in District Court and on appeal in Circuit Court.
 Kenyan served as a trial attorney for the Civil Rights Division of the U.S. Department of Justice (“DOJ”), where he conducted investigations and managed complex cases throughout the United States regarding enforcement of key federal civil rights statutes, including defending the rights of the mentally ill.
 During his tenure at DOJ, he was also an integral team member on cases to reform the policies and procedures of police departments.
 More recently, he served as a policy advisor to the District of Columbia’s Deputy Mayor for Public Safety and Justice.

-Nationally, Kenyan has been featured on NewsOne Now with Roland Martin, MSNBC and National Public Radio.
+Nationally, Kenyan has been featured on NewsOne Now, MSNBC and National Public Radio.
 Kenyan and his wife, Princess, live in his childhood home in Ward 5 with their two young daughters, Kesi and Jozi.